TopGApps/Recap/README.md

 We welcome contributions from the community.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
-This project is licensed under the MIT License - see the [`LICENSE`](https://github.com/TopGApps/Recap/blob/master/LICENSE) file for details.
+This project is licensed under the Apache Version 2 License - see the [`LICENSE`](https://github.com/TopGApps/Recap/blob/master/LICENSE) file for details.

 ## Authors and Acknowledgments
 - **Aaron Ma** - [GitHub](https://github.com/aaronhma)